domcke-lab/base-python-project/README.md

 You should see all green and '3 passed'.
 If you see red or error messages, something is not set up correctly.
 Don't be afraid to just delete the whole project directory and start over fresh.

 ### Commit your updated project to git
-Now that your project is all set up, you should commit it to git with `git add .; git commit -m 'first commit` or use GUI in vscode source control tab.
+Now that your project is all set up, you should commit it to git with >`git add .; git commit -m 'first commit` or use GUI in VSCode source control tab.

 ## General Development Best Practices
-- Use branches when you try new ideas so you can go back if something breaks (`git checkout -b NAME-FOR-YOUR-BRANCH`).
+- Use branches when you try new ideas so you can go back if something breaks (>`git checkout -b NAME-FOR-YOUR-BRANCH`).
-- Commit small chunks of work often (`git add .; git commit -m 'a description of what you did'` or use GUI in vscode source control tab.).
+- Commit small chunks of work often (>`git add .; git commit -m 'a description of what you did'` or use GUI in VSCode source control tab.).
 - Keep `pyproject.toml` up to date when libraries change so someone else can recreate your setup.
 - Replace this README with project notes that explain how to run your analysis.
 - Add simple tests in `tests/` when you write new functions; even tiny tests catch mistakes early.